awatson1978/nightwatch-reporter-1/README.md

 ======================
 #### Usage

-Simply run meteor as you normally wood.
+Simply run meteor as you normally would.

 ````
 meteor